 Judith Binney Fellowships And Writing Awards 2021 Recipients Announced

-This is the third year of awards which were established by the Judith Binney Trust to support research and writing on New Zealand history.
+This is the fourth year of awards which were established by the Judith Binney Trust to support the research and writing of history in Aotearoa / New Zealand.

-In 2021 there will be four Judith Binney Writing Awards with each recipient receiving $25,000 to support their research and writing proposal.
+Four Judith Binney Writing Awards have also been made, with each recipient receiving $20,000.
 The recipients are:

 Dr Jane McCabe: The JBT Writing Award will support completion of ‘Family Land: Inheritance, Culture and the Family Farm,’ which focuses on Māori, Pakeha and other families’ histories of inheritance on family farms in the Hokianga and Taeiri districts.